complexlogic/rsgain/README.md

 Note the the `r` mode does not set the target loudness to -23 LUFS as specified in RFC 7845.
 You will need to use the separate target loudness setting to do so.

 Since rsgain is a *ReplayGain* scanner, the `d` mode is the default, even though the ReplayGain standard conflicts with RFC 7845.
 In my opinion, the authors of RFC 7845 totally overstepped their authority by specifying a format-specific loudness normalization method.
 Particularly egregious is the specification of a target loudness level.
 There is no one-size-fits-all solution for target loudness.
 The best value depends on the dynamic range of your music, which tends to vary by genre.
 Moreover, most people do not have a music library comprised entirely of a single audio format, so format-specific loudness normalization methods are inappropriate.
-Having Opus files play back 5 dB quieter than all other file types is ludicrous and defeats the purpose of applying ReplayGain.
+Having Opus files play back 5 dB quieter than all other file types defeats the purpose of applying ReplayGain.

 If you do wish to write tags that are fully compliant to RFC 7845 instead of ReplayGain, use a [scan preset](#scan-presets) as follows: